LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study.md

 * The percentage of students that thought were happy with the course delivery
 * The percentage of students that were in related employment within a certain amount of time after completing the course

-The first thing to take note of is the domain for DiscoverUi, which is a .gov.uk domain, so as this domain is reserved for government, then it really is on them to make it accessible.
-Also, as the content is in an iFrame, it can be super difficult to fix the accessibility issues, as it exists on another site, but then why would a couple of hundred institutions be required to patch it up with JS, when it could simply be fixed at source?
+The first thing to take note of is the domain for DiscoverUni, which is a .gov.uk domain, so as this domain is reserved for government and is part of the Office for Students, then it really is on them to make it accessible.
+Also, as the content is in an iFrame, it can be super difficult to fix the accessibility issues with DOM manipulation, as it exists on another site, but then why would a couple of hundred institutions be required to patch it up with JS, when it could simply be fixed at source and fixed once?

 ## So what is the widget?